marek3jan/Articles_scraper/readme.md

 ## Found a bug?
+Please consider that this is still an amateur design of a web-scraper project and many potential bugs or inconsistencies might occur.
 If you found an issue or would like to submit an improvement to this project:

 - contact me on my DISCORD profile ->  marek3jan